-Robin and I both went to high school together and caught up at a house party I had when I was 21 at my new house in Downtown Royal Oak (as it was becoming cool), a few years back.
+Robin and I both went to high school together and caught up at a house party I had when I was 21 at my new house in Downtown Royal Oak (as it was becoming cool), a “few” years back.
 We went out for a while (commuter long distance thing) and then it ended.
 A couple years later I was a volunteer at the Fox Theatre in Detroit and we bumped into one another at a B-52’s concert and started to go out again.
 We’ve been together a long time –25 years.
 She went to Eastern on a track scholarship and was an honor society student.
 Robin is a jeweler / artist, basketball coach and loves to fish.
-Trinity loves to fish and do art projects as well but I think she likes to wrestle more than either of those.
-She loves to open up a can of woop a%* and I love it too.
+Trinity loves to watch netflix and text.
 They say a child will choose a parent to copy and let me just say it’s a lot of responsibility to know I’m being watched so closely.
 Trinity… apparently chose me to copy.
 Sure there are pieces of Robin, absolutely but her extroverted style, transparent open kimono communication, occasional anger issues, part time psychologist, entrepreneur, dreamer and more… is ummm dad.
 If I could only get her to eat healthier and put the phone down we’d be clones.